Reconstructing the unitary part of a noisy quantum channel: Resource analysis

 \section{Resource analysis}

-The goal of this section is to quantify the resources needed for the reconstruction schemes proposed in Sec.~\ref{sec:approaches_general} and compare the corresponding results with previous works.
-In order to reconstruct the unitary part $\mathcal{D}_U(\cdot)$ of the unknown dynamical map $\mathcal{D}(\cdot)$ using the reconstruction schemes, it is necessary to obtain the images of the different initial density matrices with respect to the dynamical map (see Eq.~\eqref{eq:Image pure rhob} and Eq.~\eqref{eq:Image mixed rhob}).
+Finally we quantify the resources needed for the reconstruction schemes and compare with alternative approaches.
+In order to reconstruct the unitary part $\mathcal{D}_U(\cdot)$ of the unknown dynamical map $\mathcal{D}(\cdot)$ using the reconstruction schemes, it is necessary to obtain the images of the different initial states under the dynamical map.
 In an experiment, these images need to be determined using quantum state tomography.
-Standard approaches for state tomography require $m_{\psi}=d^2$ measurement settings for a $d\times d$ density matrix with $d=2^N$ for an $N$-qubit system \cite{Mohseni2008arXiv}.
-Modern state tomography methods such as compressed sensing \cite{Gross2010arXiv,Flammia_2012} allow to recover a density matrix of rank $r \leq d$ from a smaller number of measurements $m = \mathcal{O} (rd)$ of randomly chosen Pauli expectations to reconstruct $\rho$ \cite{Gross2010arXiv}.
+Standard approaches for state tomography require $m_{\psi}=d^2$ measurement settings for a $d\times d$ density matrix (with $d=2^N$ for an $N$-qubit system)~\cite{Mohseni2008arXiv}.
+Modern state tomography methods such as compressed sensing~\cite{Gross2010arXiv,Flammia_2012} allow to recover a density matrix of rank $r \leq d$ from a smaller number of measurements $m = \mathcal{O} (rd)$ of randomly chosen Pauli expectations~\cite{Gross2010arXiv}.
 In the limit of a full rank density matrix $r=d$, this reduces to the number of measurement settings for standard state tomography.

 In practice, measurements for each setting have to be repeated a certain number of times to obtain sufficient measurement statistics.
-Our two state-based reconstruction schemes involve a different number of states.
-This has to be taken into account when analyzing their performances in terms of resources.
-Therefore, the suitable figure of merit to quantify the total resource scaling in our case is the minimum number of required channel uses $M$.
-To obtain $M$ for our reconstruction schemes, we need to sum over the number of measurements for each state in the scheme.
+Our state-based reconstruction schemes involve a different number of states which has to be taken into account when analyzing their performance in terms of resources.
+Therefore, the suitable figure of merit to quantify the total resource scaling is the minimum number of channel uses $M$.
+To obtain $M$, we need to sum over the number of measurements for each state in the scheme.
 We now explain how we calculate the total resource scaling in greater detail.

-The so-called sampling complexity $t$ takes into account the total number of measurements (settings and repetitions) to obtain an estimate for a certain state, respectively channel.
+The so-called sampling complexity $t$ accounts for the total number of measurements to obtain an estimate for a certain state, respectively channel.
 For example, the sampling complexity for state tomography of a full-rank density matrix is $t = \mathcal{O}(d^4) =\mathcal{O}(16^N) $ \cite{Gross2010arXiv}.
-Compressed sensing allows one to reduce the sampling complexity $t$ for a state with rank $r$ to \cite{Flammia_2012},
+Compressed sensing allows one to reduce the sampling complexity $t$ of a \chr{density matrix} with rank $r$ to \cite{Flammia_2012}